-officer of a corporation means:
+officer of a corporation (other than a CCIV) means:

-- (a) a director or secretary of the corporation; or - (b) a person: - (i) who makes, or participates in making, decisions that affect the whole, or a substantial part, of the business of the corporation; or - (ii) who has the capacity to affect significantly the corporation's financial standing; or - (iii) in accordance with whose instructions or wishes the directors of the corporation are accustomed to act (excluding advice given by the person in the proper performance of functions attaching to the person's professional capacity or their business relationship with the directors or the corporation); or - (c) a receiver, or receiver and manager, of the property of the corporation; or - (d) an administrator of the corporation; or - (e) an administrator of a deed of company arrangement executed by the corporation; or - (ea) a restructuring practitioner for the corporation; or - (eb) a restructuring practitioner for a restructuring plan made by the corporation; or - (f) a liquidator of the corporation; or - (g) a trustee or other person administering a compromise or arrangement made between the corporation and someone else.
+- (a) a director or secretary of the corporation; or - (b) a person: - (i) who makes, or participates in making, decisions that affect the whole, or a substantial part, of the business of the corporation; or - (ii) who has the capacity to affect significantly the corporation's financial standing; or - (iii) in accordance with whose instructions or wishes the directors of the corporation are accustomed to act (excluding advice given by the person in the proper performance of functions attaching to the person's professional capacity or their business relationship with the directors or the corporation); or - (c) a receiver, or receiver and manager, of the property of the corporation; or - (d) an administrator of the corporation; or - (e) an administrator of a deed of company arrangement executed by the corporation; or - (ea) a restructuring practitioner for the corporation; or - (eb) a restructuring practitioner for a restructuring plan made by the corporation; or - (f) a liquidator of the corporation; or officer of a corporation that is a CCIV has the meaning given by section 1224B.

+(g) a trustee or other person administering a compromise or arrangement made between the corporation and someone else.